Bendigo: Tourism

 Tourism is a major component of the Bendigo economy, generating over A$364 million in 2008/09.
 Bendigo is popular with heritage tourists and cultural tourists with the focus of tourism on the city's gold rush history.
 Prominent attractions include the Central Deborah Gold Mine, the Bendigo Tramways (both of which are managed by the Bendigo Trust, a council-intertwined organisation dedicated to preserving Bendigo's heritage), the Golden Dragon Museum, the Bendigo Pottery, and the Great Stupa.

 Commerce

 The main retail centre of Bendigo is the central business district, with the suburbs of Eaglehawk, Kangaroo Flat, Golden Square, Strathdale, and Epsom also having shopping districts.

-The city was home to one of Australia's few provincial stock exchanges, the Bendigo Stock Exchange (BSX), founded in the 1860s.
+The city was home to one of Australia's few provincial stock exchanges, the Bendigo Stock Exchange, founded in the 1860s.

 The city is the home of the headquarters of the Bendigo Bank, established in 1858 as a building society.
 It is now a large retail bank with community bank branches throughout Australia.
 The bank is headquartered in Bendigo and is a major employer in the city (it also has a regional office at Melbourne Docklands).